joaquinbejar/simple_kafka/README.md

 # simple_kafka
-Simple librery to handle a kafak client
+Simple library to handle a kafak client